 Together, we are committed to providing opportunities for kids, adults, families and seniors to give, join and advocate for stronger communities.
 Our existence depends upon the generosity of members utilizing their time and resources for the benefit of others.
-Strong relationships with our passionate and cause-driven members and supporters enable us to organize grassroots efforts and influence public policy around a range of social issues, including child welfare, education and public health.
 Consider how you might get involved as an advocate, a volunteer or a donor.

 History of the YMCA